seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-1.md

-# Instructions

 ## Exercise 1: Create Management Groups and assign Subscriptions

 In this exercise you will create three management groups and assign subscriptions to each management groups via Azure portal.

-In this Exercise, you will have:
+In this Exercise, you will perform the following tasks:

 + Task 1: Create Management Groups.
 + Task 2: Create Child Management Groups.